 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Wortley, Leeds
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Redcar

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to replace ageing metal pipework with new, more durable plastic pipes.
-The work will ensure the continued safe and reliable supply of gas to customers in Leeds, keeping homes and businesses safe, warm and connected.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Redcar to replace ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the members of the public, some traffic management measures will be put in place.
+The project, which is expected to last around 6 weeks, has been planned in collaboration with Redcar and Cleveland Borough Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-From Monday 20 January there will also be temporary traffic lights on Tong Road for the remainder of the project.
+From Monday 24 February, there will be temporary traffic lights moving along Redcar Lane for the duration of the work.

-Chris Reed, Central Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Leeds.”
+Nick Younger, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Redcar.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.